markushinz/socket-gateway/README.md

 kubectl apply -f k8s.yaml
 ```

-To expose the outer layer to the Internet, create an Ingress such as follows.
+To expose the outer layer to the Internet, create an Ingress such as follows:

 ```yaml
 apiVersion: networking.k8s.io/v1beta1